marat-iliyasov/marat-iliyasov.github.io/invited-talks.markdown

 # Invited talks and presentations

+- 2024 – Russia’s region and war in Ukraine. (**CSIS.
+Center for Strategic and International Studies**).
+- 2024 – Demographic growth as an indicator of unresolved conflict. (**New Voices of Eurasia.
+GWU**).
+- 2024 – Chechnya as a unique case in Russian Federation. (**Command & Staff College, Marine Corps University**).
 - 2023 – Chechen lessons for the World.
 Keck Center (**Claremont McKenna College**).
 - 2023 - Foreign Fighters in the Former Soviet Union (**Ottawa, Canada**)
 - 2023 – Workshop for Bolashak Fellows.
 How to write a book proposal (**GWU**).